JimberSoftware/docs/devices/userdevices/userdevices.md

 <!-- tabs:end -->

-## User devices online/offline
+## User device online/offline

-In the overview of user devices, you can see who is online or offline:
+In the overview of user devices, you can see which ones are online or offline:

 - A user device online will appear at the top of the list in the overview with a green pc icon.
 - A user device offline will appear in the overview with a red pc icon.